jamiewilbraham/azure-docs/articles/cognitive-services/EntityLinking/GettingStarted.md

  <Button x:Name="button" Grid.Row="2" Content="Get Result" Click="button_Click" />
  ```

 A button-Click handler needs to be implemented in the code.
 Open **MainPage.xaml.cs** from **Solution Explorer** to implement the button-Click.
 The EntityLinkingServiceClient is a wrapper to retrieve Entity Linking responses.
-The constructor argument of EntityLinkingServiceClient is the Cognitive Services subscription key.
+The constructor argument of EntityLinkingServiceClient is the Cognitive Research Technologies subscription key.
 Paste in the subscription key you got in **Step 1** to call the Entity Linking service.

 Below is example code, which adds the "wikipediaId" to the response by using Entity Linking Service.